cambridge-cares/TheWorldAvatar/Agents/OpenMeteoAgent/README.md

 ## Description

-The OpenMeteo agent is intended for instantiating historic weather data retrieved with the Open-Meteo API (https://open-meteo.com/).
+The OpenMeteo agent is intended for instantiating historical weather data retrieved with the Open-Meteo API (https://open-meteo.com/).

-The agent will instantiate historical weather data for the following weather parameters, as defined by Open-Meteo, retrieved with the Open-Meteo API.
+The agent will instantiate historical weather data for the weather parameters below, as defined by Open-Meteo, retrieved with the Open-Meteo API.
 The weather parameters will be instantiated as instances of the Environmental Measurement Station Ontology (OntoEMS) concepts.

 | Open-Meteo API Weather Parameter | Corresponding OntoEMS concept |
 |:--------------------------------:|:-----------------------------:|